-Human Health

-Agree that it is important to eliminate pesticides that are harmful to human health from agriculture.
-83%

-Want their food to be free of pesticides.
-81%

-Shopping Preferences

-Feel it is important that the grocery store they shop at sells organic food.

-More likely to shop at a grocery store that made a formal commitment to eliminate harmful pesticides from its food supply if distance and price were not a factor.

-More likely to shop at a grocery store that made a formal commitment to protect pollinators if distance and price were not a factor.
+Agree that it is important to eliminate pesticides that are harmful to pollinators from agriculture.
+83% Agree that grocery stores should support efforts to protect pollinators.
+74% Human Health Agree that it is important to eliminate pesticides that are harmful to human health from agriculture.
+83% Want their food to be free of pesticides.
+81% Shopping Preferences Feel it is important that the grocery store they shop at sells organic food.
+67% More likely to shop at a grocery store that made a formal commitment to eliminate harmful pesticides from its food supply if distance and price were not a factor.
+65% More likely to shop at a grocery store that made a formal commitment to protect pollinators if 63% distance and price were not a factor.

-Results from YouGov Plc. poll of 1,454 U.S. adults commissioned by Friends of the Earth carried out online June 2nd - 3rd 2021.
+by Friends of the Earth carried out online June 2nd - 3rd 2021.
 The figures have been weighted and are representative of all US adults.